esper-io/dev-docs/docs/home/release-notes/provisioner/pro-rel-7.md

 # December 2022

-What’s new in Esper Device Provisioner version 7.0:
+What’s new in Esper Device Provisioner v7.0:

 ## Features